outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - apply differences to solutions that are known not to work (can be calculated as definitely not solutions, or have been tried and are known not to work) bc a solution that works would have to be different from these in order to solve the problem

-    - derive patterns of differences between solutions that definitely dont work and solutions occupying structures like areas of ambiguity where the solutions in the area might work but are more difficult to calculate, and reduce solution space to those areas
+    - derive patterns of differences between solutions that definitely dont work and solutions occupying structures like areas of ambiguity where the solutions in the area might work but are more difficult to calculate, and reduce solution space to those areas, and apply those patterns of difference to calculate solutions that might work given solutions that definitely are known/calculatable as not solutions

     - derive structures of solution spaces that position/structure solutions in a way that adjacence indicates probability of working, so areas can be ruled out with threshold metrics representing boundaries
       - rather than applying a simplistic similarity metric, apply a metric that determines actual similarities based on relevance to the problem